United-Philanthropy-Forum/km-starter-kit/README.md

 terminus build:project:create --team='United Philanthropy Forum' --org='United-Philanthropy-Forum' --visibility='private' united-philanthropy-forum/km-starter-kit:^0.5.0 [new-project-name]
 ```

+The first time running this command, you will be asked to provide some API keys on Circle and Pantheon.
+Each step provides
+links and instructions on doing that.
+You will also be asked to set a User 1 password for the new site.

 This will create a new repository in the United Philanthropy Forum github repo, as well as a new Pantheon site:

 https://github.com/United-Philanthropy-Forum/`[new-project-name]`